 Daylight Color and LWUV Fluorescence

 Though almost colorless, the small Malaya above has relatively high magnetic susceptibility (SI 17.62), containing enough manganese to be easily picked up by an N52 magnet.
 This is an indication that most of the manganese in this Garnet is cryptic (cannot be detected visibly as color but can be detected by magnetic response).
+Divalent manganese (Mn2+) is known to be a weak chromophore, and by itself may only contribute to color when in high concentrations.
 Although it has never been reported, we suspect that completely colorless Pyrope-Spessartines or Pastel Pyropes could exist if the concentration of manganese (Mn2+) was low enough and the concentration of chromium/vanadium was also very low or absent.

 Pink-orange or “peach” colored Garnets from Mahenge, Tanzania are being marketed by the trade name “Mahenge Garnet".
 Two such gems (below) that we tested have similar composition to other light pink Malayas and to “Masasi Bordeaux” Garnets.
 These gems do not fluorescence under UV light.

-Primarily Pyrope: On average, we found that Malayas have greater Spessartine content than do Standard Pyropes.
-However, 95% of the Malayas we tested arre primarily Pyrope in composition, and we classify these as Malaya Pyropes.
+Primarily Pyrope: On average, we found that Malayas contain a higher amount of Spessartine than do Standard Pyropes.
+Never the less, 95% of the Malayas we tested are primarily Pyrope in composition, and we classify these as Malaya Pyropes.
 Only 6 samples out of 108 Malayas in our study have Spessartine as the primary component.
-Two of these Malaya Spessartines were barely over the Pyrope-Spessartine boundary.
+Two of those Malaya Spessartines were barely over the Pyrope-Spessartine boundary.

 Below is the composition graph for 108 Malaya Garnets tested.
 A broad range of composition is represented in Malayas, with refractive index ranging from a low 1.735 to a high of 1.782, and susceptibility ranging from SI 11.27 all the way up to SI 33.24.
 All Malaya gems of average size show a Pick-up response to an N52 magnet.